 This course highlights Eastern therapies in intervention and treatment across the range of human service populations, including mental health, alcohol and drug abuse, crisis and post-trauma, and crime victimization.
 The focus will be on an understanding of Western adaptations, transcultural, and holistic approaches to suffering and healing.
 Special emphasis will be on the Western adaptations of Morita and Naikan therapies.
 The course is highly interactive and experiential.
-One of the required courses for the Morita Therapy Certificate Program.
-Prerequisite: Instructor Consent
+Prerequisites: Instructor consent.